Many-Body Localization in the Age of Classical Computing: Introduction

 It should be stressed that, while it is widely believed that the ergodic hypothesis holds for the overwhelming majority of many-body systems, the examples of systems in which this statement can be proven are rather rare.
-On the other hand, there are several examples of systems in which ergodicity breaks down.
-For instance, systems that undergo second order phase transitions approach, at the critical point, the equilibrium state very slowly, with equilibration times that grow algebraically in the number of microscopic constituents of the system.
+Systems that undergo second order phase transitions approach, at the critical point, the equilibrium state very slowly, with equilibration times that grow algebraically in the number of microscopic constituents of the system.
 Typically, however, we term such situations as critical slowing down rather than ergodicity breaking.
 The situation is much different for disordered systems, such as spin glasses, introduced by \cite{Edwards75, Sherrington75}.
 Below the freezing temperature, systems in spin glass phase are trapped in a non-ergodic set of states: the system may fluctuate between several states, but cannot transition to all states of equivalent energy.
 This was understood within the theory of replica symmetry breaking~\cite{Parisi79,Parisi80}, instrumental for the 2021 Nobel Prize in Physics to G. Parisi \cite{Parisi23}.
 While this solution is exact for the Sherrington-Kirkpatrick model~\cite{Talagrand02}, the ergodicity of the Edwards-Anderson model on a finite-dimensional lattice is a more complex problem \cite{Stein13}.

 Diffusion, which arises in classical systems due to numerous collisions between the constituent particles~\cite{Einstein05, Smoluchowski06}, is one of the standard mechanisms of thermalization in such systems.
-However, anomalous diffusion is also abundant in classical systems \cite{Volpe16}.
+However, a phenomenon that is also abundant in classical systems is {\it anomalous diffusion} \cite{Volpe16}.
 The recent progress in single particle tracking in biological settings \cite{Manzo15} provides one example of anomalous diffusion that can be characterized down to the level of trajectories of individual classical particles \cite{Munoz21}.
 The situation is fundamentally different in the realm of quantum mechanics: diffusion of particles may be inhibited due to presence of disorder, leading to the phenomenon of Anderson localization~\cite{Anderson58}, recognized by the Nobel Prize in Physics for P. Anderson in 1977, and recently observed also in systems of ultracold atoms \cite{Billy08, Roati08}.